-- Day 2: Command Line (Unix shell).
-A command line processes commands to your computer in the form of text – as opposed to mouse clicks in a graphical user interface (GUI).
-Almost everything can be done using a GUI, but as soon as you want to automate or repeat tasks command line is very helpful.
-Trouble-shooting and connecting to cloud services such as Github or Gitlab might also be easier through command-line.
+Via command line, you can process commands to your computer in text, as opposed to mouse clicks in a graphical user interface (GUI).
+You can do almost everything using a GUI, but as soon as you want to automate or repeat tasks command line is very helpful.
+Trouble-shooting and connecting to cloud services such as Github or Gitlab might also be easier through the command line.
 In this workshop, you will learn how to navigate a computer on the command line and create, move, and rename files.

-- Day 3: Version control with Git.
 Version control is a tool for managing changes to a set of files.
-The integration of Git with a cloud repository such as Github or Gitlab enables you to work with many people on the same set of files.
-Different users can view changes and solve conflicting changes together.
+Integrating Git with a cloud repository such as Github or Gitlab enables you to work with many people on the same set of files.
+Different users can view changes and solve conflicting modifications together.
 In this workshop, you will learn the basics of Git, how to commit changes to a local repository and how to connect with a Gitlab repository.

-- Day 4 (facultative): Python advanced.
-On this day you will learn how to interact with a dataset through sub setting and filtering using Python.
-You will also learn how to visualize your data.
-At the end, you will be given a basic introduction into UM’s Data Science Research Infrastructure.
+On this day, you will learn to interact with a dataset through subsetting and filtering using Python.
+You will also learn how to visualise your data.
+In the end, you will receive a basic introduction to UM’s Data Science Research Infrastructure.

 The workshop is a joint effort of the Institute of Data Science, the ICT Service Centre, and the University Library.

-Target group: Researchers from Maastricht University, who have little to no prior programming experience.
-We ask students (Bachelor and Master) kindly to not register.
+Target group: Researchers from Maastricht University who have little to no prior programming experience.